Minor in ASL/English Interpreting

 When you can hear and see a word, it leaves a stronger imprint on your brain.

-Through the American Sign Language (ASL)/English Interpreting Minor, you will build a foundation in language, culture, and diversity.
-The combination of this background with the major of your choice will enhance your studies and put you on a career path of understanding prepare you to enter the profession of interpreting, which serves diverse populations and encompasses a wide range of subjects and settings.
+Through the American Sign Language (ASL) Minor, you will build a foundation in language, culture, and diversity.
+The combination of this background with the major of your choice will enhance your studies.
+It is also a great base to prepare you to enter the profession of interpreting, which serves diverse populations and encompasses a wide range of subjects and settings.
 Our program is on-campus in Indianapolis and takes advantage of the internship and practicum experiences around the city.
 We do not offer an online degree.
+Please see these pages for other degree options:

 Requirements